-Saturday’s collision between two World War II-era military planes at a Dallas air show was the latest in a long list of crashes involving vintage planes used or designed for military purposes.
+The collision between two World War II-era military planes at a Dallas air show on Saturday was the latest in a long list of crashes involving vintage planes used or designed for military purposes.
 Some recent fatal crashes in the U.S. and abroad:

 — Oct.
 2, 2019: A four-engine, propeller-driven B-17G Flying Fortress bomber with 13 people aboard crashed at Bradley International Airport, north of Hartford, Connecticut, during a traveling vintage aircraft show.
 Seven people were killed and six were hurt.
 The National Transportation Safety Board found that pilot error was the probable cause, with inadequate maintenance a contributing factor.

 — Nov.
 17, 2018: A privately owned vintage World War II Mustang fighter airport plane crashed into the parking lot of an apartment complex in Fredericksburg, Texas, killing the pilot and a passenger.
 The P-51D Mustang was returning after performing a flyover during a living history show at the national Museum of the Pacific War.
 The aircraft was destroyed, and several vehicles in the parking lot were damaged.

 — Aug.
 4, 2018: A 79-year-old Junkers Ju-52 plane operated by the Swiss company Ju-Air plunged into the Piz Segnas mountain near the Flims ski resort in eastern Switzerland, killing all 20 on board.
 Retired from Switzerland’s air force in 1981, the German-built plane was carrying tourists who wanted to take “adventure flights” to experience the country’s landscape in vintage planes.
 Swiss investigators said that “high-risk flying” by the pilots led to the crash.